International Overdose Awareness Day

 If you suspect someone you love has overdosed, call for emergency medical help immediately.
 Give as many accurate details as possible about what transpired and try to provide any attending medical personnel with as much information as possible.

 For example – What type of drugs were taken?
 How long ago were they taken?
 And how much?
-The more details you can provide, the better help can be given.
+The more details you can provide the better help that can be given.

 Some of the causal effects by drug type –